indigoUan/ScarletEnginePublic/exception-guide.md

 The last line of the "Calls" list tries to use a null function.
 See the [Null Object Reference](https://github.com/indigoUan/ScarletEnginePublic/blob/main/exception-guide.md#null-object-reference) entry.

 ## Chart Reading Error: OutsideBounds
 There's no fixing this (sorry!).
-Discard the chart file.
+Discard the chart file and use JSON chart files instead (here's praying you have a backup🙏).